s-macke/AdventureAI/README.md

 finite number of steps.
 This is precisely what the benchmark does.
 We plot the progress as a function of the number of steps performed so far.

-For this benchmark, I have chosen a very simple prompt that does not require a specific output format or any Chain of Thought technique:
+Contrary to the first chapter, I have chosen a very simple prompt that does not require a specific output format or any Chain of Thought technique:

 ```